AtheraSage/.github/IP_PROTECTION.md

 Contribute under the standard GitHub workflow

-Reference AtheraSage™ in fair-use or academic contexts
+Reference AtheraSage in fair-use or academic contexts

 🚫 You may not: